-After a lunch break, competition organizers announce the top six Collegiate League teams that will advance to the final round.
-Open League participants and non-advancing Collegiate League teams are expected to participate in the BPC Trade Show during this time.
+Competition organizers announce the top five Collegiate League teams that will advance to the final round.

-Finalist Collegiate League teams present to a new panel of judges who have no prior knowledge of their plans and have not seen their earlier presentations, following the schedule below:
+Finalist Collegiate League teams present by a live panel of judges and a live audience who have no prior knowledge of their plans and have not seen their earlier presentations, following the schedule below:

 All participants including High School and Open League participants will present their business during a cocktail hour Trade Show in the Senior Ballroom before the Awards Ceremony and dinner.
 This is a great opportunity for teams to network with and meet judges from all of the leagues.

 All participants and judges are invited to join the Awards Ceremony and Dinner where competition organizers will host a Key Note speaker, award Merit Prizes, and announce the winning teams from all leagues.